The purpose of this article is to dispel 15 of the most popular and harmful myths about introverts.

 Truth : They're easily drained.

 Being an introvert is not the same as being a lone wolf.
-And even if they were, what’s so wrong with being a loner anyway?
-The truth is, the majority of introverts don’t like to always be alone.
+And even if they were, what’s wrong with being a loner anyway?
+The truth is, the majority of introverts don’t like always to be alone.
 Frequently, they have one or two close friends they like to spend time with, but at certain times and certain levels.
 Although they value and thrive in ‘alone time’, they also value small doses of social time as well.

 Myth #4 : Introverts don’t like to go out (they’re agoraphobic).